Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/getting-started/webpack.md

    </html>
    ```

-   We're including a little bit of Boosted styling here with the `div class="container"` and `<button>` so that we see when Boosted's CSS is loaded by Webpack.
+   We're including a little bit of Boosted Innovation Cup styling here with the `div class="container"` and `<button>` so that we see when Boosted Innovation Cup's CSS is loaded by Webpack.

 3. **Now we need an npm script to run Webpack.** Open `package.json` and add the `start` script shown below (you should already have the test script).
 We'll use this script to start our local Webpack dev server.